 Keratosis pilaris is caused by a buildup of keratin that forms a plug blocking the opening of hair follicles, but the cause is not fully understood.
 Keratosis pilaris has been associated with mutations of filaggrin, a protein that binds to keratin.
 It may be genetic.
 It is not contagious.

-Risk factors for developing keratosis pilaris include:
+The following are risk factors for developing keratosis pilaris:

 Keratosis pilaris is diagnosed with a physical examination of the bumps on the skin.